Skiitr/trello-data-reporter-node/README.md

 ###Trello Data Reporter for Node.js
 ####by Dan Gallagher

 This node.js application was designed to extract data from an exported Trello .json file.
-Currently this list of features it displays are as follows:
+Currently this is the list of features.

-Shows:
+Report shows:
 - Total number of cards
 - Number of closed cards
 - Number of cards closed in the past week